 Dear Future Fellow:

-The Division of Respiratory Medicine that includes nine other faculty:
+The Division of Pediatric Respiratory Medicine includes ten other faculty:

 - Steve Copenhaver, M.D.

 Thomas Keens, M.D., a director of another pediatric pulmonology fellowship training program, enthusiastically answers this question as follows, and I wholeheartedly agree: